Gjernpower/anarkhiademo/README.md

 Hi friends, thanks for taking the time out to try out this little demo/prototype I've been working on for a while now.
 Really the primary aim for this project was for me to familiarise myself with GameMaker Studio 2 as well as understanding coding & programming in general.
 However, I hope this does serve as proof of concept of a possible full game in future, and I will be working on this and adding features as time goes by.

-This is a weird rhythm-based RPG inspired by games like Brutal Legend, Crypt of the Necrodancer, Patapon, Guitar Hero and Final Fantasy.
+This is a weird rhythm-based RPG inspired by games like <i>Brutal Legend, Crypt of the Necrodancer, Patapon, Guitar Hero</i> and <i>Final Fantasy</i>.
 Please feel free to leave a comment or let me know what you like, what you don't, and what you think should be improved!
 Welcome to Anarkhia, enjoy your stay.

 <i>p.s.
 I recommend choosing "Seven" and "Army" when prompted for the first time to choose a song.</i>